mesosphere/dcos-docs-site/CONTRIBUTING.md

 ### Add required Metadata

-Our markdown comes with metadata - also called "frontmatter".
+Our markdown comes with metadata - also called "frontmatter."
 Here are the special variables that you might want to set in a pages' frontmatter:

 #### Required Parameters